 We got lucky and hit Cromarty on a sunny day.
 The town is the most quaint town we explored in Scotland, but still, it has lots to offer visitors.
 The romantic town is set on the Northern tip of the Black Isle, with plenty of marine life at its doorstep.
 The old stone homes have managed to withstand centuries of hard sea winds and will likely withstand centuries more.
 The restaurant’s exceptional food and the town make it well worth the drive to the North of the island.

 You don’t need to take our word for the restaurant as it is recommended by the Michelin Food Guide.

 Dine – Edinburgh

 After our cocktails, we headed for the main dining room.
-It was large and airy with the focal point of the circular room a young tree which our table sat underneath.
-We had a three-course menu that is well priced around £22.
-I had some wonderfully fresh heritage tomatoes with creme fraiche and Tasha enjoyed local sea bass.
+It was large and airy, with the focal point of the circular room a young tree which our table sat underneath.
+We had a three-course menu that was well priced at around £22.
+I had some wonderfully fresh heritage tomatoes with creme fraiche, and Tasha enjoyed local sea bass.

 Kincraig Castle Hotel – Invergordon

 The beautiful setting of the Kincraig was once the home of the famed Mackenzie clan.
 The hotel is situated far away from a city and serves as the perfect place to relax and enjoy a fine dining meal.
 The hotel has been well maintained and features a wonderfully cozy main lounge and Highland Bar.

 We had wonderful scallops, sumptuous risotto, and perfectly cooked halibut on their five-course tasting menu that left us stuffed.
 After indulging in the beautiful Scottish food, we sat down for a wee dram of whisky by the fire at the owner’s instance while we sampled the local whisky Dalmore.

 You don’t need to take our word for the restaurant as it is an AA Rosette restaurant.